dph01/dph01.ruhoh.com/pages/diy-lift-crud-an-alternative-to-crudify.md

 At line (2), we first make sure that the eventRV has been set. eventRV should have been set when the user clicks on the either of the edit links on the list or view pages.
-Here, we're trapping case that the user has typed in the url page directly.
+Here, we're trapping case that the user has typed in the edit page url directly.

-The edit snippet has the same 'SHtml.hidden' mechanism for handling form submission failures, however in this case it is strictly required.
+The edit snippet has the same 'SHtml.hidden' mechanism, however in this case it performs an essential function.
 The event instance has an 'id' member variable corresponding to the primary key of the record in the database (Event inherits this field from IdPK).
 The id field is assigned a value when save is first called on the instance.
-As we're editing an existing event, the id is non-null and so on future calls to 'save', Mapper knows to update an existing record in the database rather than create a new one
+When we edit and then save an existing event instance, Mapper uses the id field to know to update an existing record in the database rather than create a new one.

-If we didn't have the SHtml.hidden line, the subsequent PUT request would create a new event instance which would have an uninitialised id, and so when saved to the database would result in a second database instance of the event being created.
+Crucially, we don't render this field as a form field.
+So, when the form is submitted, if we didn't have the SHtml.hidden field, the event instance on which the other field closures are operating will have been newly created for the POST operation, so will not have had the id set.
+Thus when the save operations gets called on the event instance, this will result in a new (i.e. additional) record being written to the database for this event instance.

 ## View
 The viewevent.html template: